-- 1. Prenatal Care Participating providers of Humana, are expected to: - a.
+- 1. Prenatal Care Participating providers of Humana are expected to: - a.
 Require a pregnancy test and a nursing assessment with referrals to a physician, physician assistant (PA) or advanced registered nurse practitioner (ARNP) for comprehensive evaluation; - b.
 Require case management through the gestational period according to the needs of the enrollee; - c.
 Require necessary referrals and follow-up; - d.
 Schedule return prenatal visits at least every four weeks until the 32nd week, every two weeks until the 36th week, and every week thereafter until delivery unless the enrollee's condition requires more frequent visits; - e.
-Contact those enrollees who fail to keep their prenatal appointments as soon as possible, and arrange for their continued prenatal care; - f.
+Contact as soon as possible those enrollees who fail to keep their prenatal appointments, and arrange for their continued prenatal care; - f.
 Assist enrollees in making delivery arrangements, if necessary; and - g.
-Ensure that all pregnant enrollees are screened for tobacco use and make available to the pregnant enrollees smoking cessation counseling and appropriate treatment as needed. - 2.
-Nutritional Assessment/Counseling Participating providers should supply nutritional assessment and counseling to all pregnant enrollees.
+Ensure that all pregnant enrollees are screened for tobacco use and make available to the pregnant enrollees smoking cessation counseling and appropriate treatment as needed. - Nutritional Assessment/Counseling Participating providers should supply nutritional assessment and counseling to all pregnant enrollees.
 In addition, participating providers of Humana are expected to: - a.
-Ensure the provision of safe and adequate nutrition for infants by promoting breastfeeding and the use of breast milk substitutes: - b.
+Ensure the provision of safe and adequate nutrition for infants by promoting breastfeeding and the use of breast milk substitutes; - b.
 Offer a mid-level nutrition assessment; - c.
 Provide individualized diet counseling and a nutrition care plan by a public health nutritionist, a nurse or physician following the nutrition assessment; and - d.
-Document the nutrition care plan in the medical record by the person providing counseling.
+Document the nutrition care plan in the medical record by the person providing counseling. - 3.
+Postpartum Care Participating providers of Humana are expected to: - a.
+Provide a postpartum examination for all members within six weeks after delivery; - b.
+Ensure members are supplied with voluntary family planning information, including a discussion of all methods of contraception (see Family Planning Services section); and - c.
+Ensure that continuing care of newborns is provided through the CHCUP program component and documented in the child's medical record (see Well-Child Visits section).